zeph/mcollective-lnmp/README.md

 simplest possible thing to get a MCollective setup going.

 This setup uses Redis for the middleware, discovery and registration thus providing a very light weight and fast setup.
+This is a setup optimized for a demo environment in production you're likely to use middleware like ActiveMQ or RabbitMQ.

 This will setup the latest development MCollective along with the following plugins: